Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 Gratitude is when you wake up, realize you have another day to try again, and you’re genuinely glad about it.
 It’s not some complicated spiritual thing.

-Examples?
-Easy.
-You get stuck in traffic but you’re grateful you even have a car.
-You get a tough email at work but you’re grateful you have a job.
+You get stuck in traffic, but you’re grateful you even have a car.
+You get a tough email at work, but you’re grateful you have a job.

 Emotionally, gratitude rewires you.
-Psychologically, it forces your brain to focus on abundance instead of scarcity.
+Psychologically, gratitude forces your brain to focus on abundance instead of scarcity.
 You stop feeling like the world owes you and start realizing how much you already have.

-And when you come from a place of abundance?
+And when you come from a place of gratitude?
 You make better decisions.
 You play the long game.
 You stop chasing quick dopamine hits and start building real happiness.
 That’s the real benefit of gratitude — it makes you powerful, not desperate.
+(1)

 What Is Appreciation?